CTSRD-CHERI/SIMTight/README.md

 time [inc/Config.h](inc/Config.h) is changed.
 At this point, all of the standard build instructions should work as before.

+CHERI instructions for setting bounds on capabilities are quite expensive in terms of logic area, and do not usually appear in performance-critical loops.
+Therefore, it can be useful to share bounds setting logic between vector lanes:

+  * `#define SIMTNumSetBoundsUnits 2`

 ## Enabling scalarisation

 Scalarisation is an optimastion that spots _uniform_ and _affine_ vectors and processes them more efficiently as scalars, reducing on-chip storage and increasing performance density.
 An _affine_ vector is one in which there is a constant stride between each element; a _uniform_ vector is an affine vector where the stride is zero, i.e. all elements are equal.

 SIMTight implements _dynamic scalarisation_ (i.e. in hardware, at
 runtime), and it can be enabled separately for the integer register